 Griff Rhys Jones goes on a Tudor adventure as he retraces the route that Queen Elizabeth I took through the Cotswolds and into the West Country on what was one of her regular 'progresses' through her realm.

-Winding through the heart of some of England's most stunning countryside he tracks her journey from Windsor to Bristol.
-Griff reconstructs the enormous baggage train the queen took with her, he tries out some Elizabethan forms of transport, and visits some of the stunning castles and stately homes she visited.
+Griff tracks the queen's journey from Windsor to Bristol, winding through the heart of some of England's most stunning countryside.
+He reconstructs the enormous baggage train the queen took with her, tries out some Elizabethan forms of transport and visits some of the stunning castles and stately homes she visited.

 You are at the first episode